 Fruiti Pops, Inc. Recalls “Fruiti Pops” Brand Mamey Frozen Fruit Bars Because of Potential Health Risk

 Free Fruiti Pops Fruit Bar Food Poisoning Case Evaluation: If you or a loved one has developed Salmonella poisoning after consuming Fruiti Pops brand frozen fruit bars, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the problem?